| |

 Halloween Pool Noodle Candle Supplies

 The supply list looks pretty long, but you can make one set of these Halloween candles for less than $15.
-Plus the little embellishments you put on at the end which cost me $8 more.
-For each set you of pool noodle candles you will need:
+Plus the little embellishments you put on at the end cost me $8 more.
+For each set of pool noodle candles you will need a few simple materials:

 • Black paint

-Assorted Dollar Tree embellishments, mice, spiders, snakes, skulls, vultures, I couldn’t find the toad I wanted, that would have been perfect.
+You will also want to find assorted Halloween decorations from the Dollar Tree for embellishments, mice, spiders, snakes, skulls, and vultures, I couldn’t find the toad I wanted, that would have been perfect.
+Check out your local Dollar Store to see what low cost Halloween decor you can find to match your Halloween theme.

-Note: You need to use flameless candles for this project, I suggest using the black flameless candles.
+Note: You must use flameless tea candles for this project, open flames would be too dangerous.
+I suggest using black flameless candles.
 I also tried the thin tapered candles, but they are fiddly to turn off and on.
 These little black votives worked perfectly.
-I used some last Halloween and they are still lighting.
+I used some last year for Halloween and they are still lighting this year

 How to Make Halloween Candles with Pool Noodles